oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/09_DPCPP_Buffers_And_Accessors_Indepth/Readme.md

 # 'Buffers and Accessors in Depth' sample
-DPCPP Buffers and Accessors in Depth: This is part 9 of the oneAPI essentials training series
+SYCL Buffers and Accessors in Depth: This is part 9 of the oneAPI essentials training series

 | Optimized for                       | Description